sonhn85/DuckDBExcelAddin/README.md

 ## DuckDB Composite Types

-The following DuckDB types cannot be returned directly to Excel:
+The following DuckDB types are not supported as Excel results:

 - LIST
 - STRUCT